yashovardhan99/HealersDiary/README.md

 To track current status, [check out this GitHub project](https://github.com/yashovardhan99/HealersDiary/projects/2).

-For the currently released version of the app, check out the [stable branch](https://github.com/yashovardhan99/HealersDiary/tree/stable)
+For the currently released version of the app, check out the [production branch](https://github.com/yashovardhan99/HealersDiary/tree/releases/production)

 This new version uses the latest Jetpack libraries.